 We completed our turns but as I looked in my rear view mirror, I could see him whip around and head back after me.
 Since I was on a dead end street, I had no recourse but to stop and engage in friendly conversation.

 stopped the car and was sitting on the front fender when

 lights flashing.
 This was an unmarked 1959 Chevy station

 wagon with the RED lights located in the front grill with

 that car as it had been around for 3+ years, but this

 time I just got caught napping.
 If it had been a regular

 police car, I would have spotted it easily.
 We all had a

 We exchanged a few pleasantries and he left me with a little token of the city's appreciation for my willingness to contribute to the treasury.
 I sold the car a few months later after re-installing the clear parking light lenses.
 That ruined the car's appearance.

 their new 1963 line-up and guess what was the new item

-if you happened to be wearing those
+parking lights, or RED if you happened to be wearing those

-young styling genius, probably working for
+I guess some young styling genius, probably working

-40 years later, the story is now out on how I came up with the idea of
+So, 60 years later, the story is now out on how I came

 probably have never given it a second thought, but for

-I owned a 1956 Studebaker Golden Hawk
+Chevrolet) I owned a 1956 Studebaker Golden Hawk